Diploma in Engineering Science (N93)

 This module covers management and administration of Information Security.
 Concepts include security threats, security incidents, risk assessment and mitigation, information security policy, procedures, guidelines and standards, security engineering, physical security and configurations and administrations of current OS systems.
 The module also provides an overview of blockchain technology, and its transformative impact and use cases.

 This module provides students an opportunity to work on university-linked industrial projects in Data Analytics with thematic sectors (e.g. digital economy, manufacturing, connectivity).
-Students will get to scaffold their learning and apply their knowledge and skills learnt from their specialisation into this module.
+Students will get to scaffold their learning and apply their knowledge and skills learnt from their specialization into this module.
 Students learn to perform literature review, testing of hypothesis, designing of proposal and finalizing their architecture concepts in this design project.
 Through this module, students will have an opportunity to experience handling large data, identify trends and working on algorithms to assist in or enhance solutioning for specific thematic sectors in real-world scenarios.
-In addition, the project will be co-supervised by university faculty members.
+In addition, student will get a chance to interface with local universities co-supervised by industry / university faculty mentors.
+The module serves as a stepping stone to prepare students for their Final Year Projects.

-Students will have the opportunity to participate in projects at local universities, co-supervised by industry / university faculty mentors.
-They will work on project titles ranging from system design and integration, research and development, computer applications, and others.
+In this module, students work full-time on their final-year projects.
+Students will work on project titles ranging from system design and integration, research and development, computer applications, and others.
 Students will also be given training in relevant technologies and skills at the beginning of the programme to build their knowledge.
 They learn and apply project management to enable them to complete their projects in time.
 They work closely with their supervisors on research, design, implementation, problem solving, testing, and analysis of results, and modify the prototype to meet design requirements.
 They develop a good standard of technical skills in construction of systems or circuit boards and operating measuring instruments, equipment and tools.
 Project work cultivates a sense of positive work attitude, team spirit and co-operation among the students.
 They will also write the project reports, prepare for project presentations and project inspections.
+Students will have the opportunity to participate in projects at local universities, co-supervised by industry / university faculty mentors.

-6-month Internship is a module whereby students will be attached to sponsoring companies for a period of approximately 22 weeks.
-During their internships, they will undertake projects assigned by the companies or be involved in operations work, research and development or startups.
+Internship is a module whereby students will be attached to sponsoring companies.
+During their internships, they will undertake projects assigned by the companies or be involved in operations or maintenance-related work.
 Student internships may be undertaken locally or overseas.